fasouto/django-starter-template/readme.md

     $ pip install -r requirements/development.txt

+Once installed to run the development server in http://localhost:8000/

+    $ python manage.py runserver

 ## Why? ##
 This project template was created in order to be simple and make development faster for my clients.
 It follows django best practices.
 There are other django project templates: